Pharoah Kirk Is Helping Athlete's Build Their Brands, One Suit at a Time

 How were you introduced to fashion and how did this introduction influence your current business?

-I was introduced to fashion at a very early age a my parents were entrepreneurs and owned a dry cleaning business.
+I was introduced to fashion at a very early age my parents were entrepreneurs and owned a dry cleaning business.
 While seeing all of the different textiles in the cleaners, my mother and father subsequently taught me about different fashion designers such as Tracey Reese, Dapper Dan, Giorgio Armani, and many others who influenced my decision to become a designer.

 When starting your business, PHAROAH, what inspired you to focus on dressing athletes?